 Biodiversity plays a critical role in sustaining human populations across the globe.
 Biodiversity enhances ecosystem productivity where each species, no matter how small, has an important role to play.
 Conservation and sustainable use of Biodiversity is now the need of the hour to meet the increasing food, health, and other needs of the growing world population.
 It is an advantage for HEL that it is not adjacent to protected areas, sanctuaries or reserve forests .
-HEL takes an active role for protection of local biodiversity.
+HEL takes an active role for protection of local biodiversity as guided by it's Biodiversity Policy.
 Many initiatives have been taken at HEL to support local variety of flora & fauna like Biodiversity Mapping, Avifauna studies, Butterfly Conservation and Plantation.
 Details of the various initiatives taken are given below:

 Green vegetation cover is beneficial in many ways as it leads to conservation of biodiversity, retention of soil moisture, recharge of groundwater ,maintaining a pleasant climate of the area, and providing possible habitats for birds & animals.
 The development of a green belt in three tiers along the periphery of the plant covering around 33% of the area is the most important initiative from biodiversity angle.
 Haldia Energy Limited hasalready planted more than one lakh trees and the number is increasing every year.
 Regular plantation programs are also being carried out by various local Eco Clubs under the project “BASUNDHARA”.